terminusdb/diffpatchjson/README.md

 #### Patch List

-Patch the list starting from the current point with the patch list in "@patch".
+Patch the list starting from the current point with the patch list in `"@patch"`.
 The patch must be less than or equal to the length of the list.

 ```jsx
 { "@op" : "PatchList",